 The powerplant was a P&W J57-23A or J57-25 turbojet with 114.7 kN (5,305 kgp / 11,700 lbf) dry thrust, and 168.7 kN (7,800 kgp / 17,200 lbf) afterburning thrust.
 The engine was fed with inlets alongside the fuselage featuring splitter plates to reduce turbulent airflow hugging the fuselage -- the YF-102 lacked the splitter plates.
 There were four fuel tanks in the wings providing a total fuel capacity of 4,107 liters (1,085 US gallons).
 At least as designed, there were no provisions for external fuel tanks, since they would eat into aircraft performance.

 * The Falcon AAMs were a major component of the F-102A weapon system and deserve to be described in detail, but the story is a little confusing.
 The Falcon was a cylindrical missile with cruciform nose fins and long cruciform delta wings in the rear; it was powered by a solid-rocket motor.
 The GAR-1 used semi-active radar homing (SARH) guidance, meaning the F-102A kept the target "illuminated" with its radar and the AAM homed in on the radar reflections.
 The GAR-2 was almost identical, except that it used an infrared heat-seeker for guidance; a GAR-2A was soon introduced, being generally similar to the GAR-2, but with a better infrared seeker.
-A GAR-1 and GAR-2/2A were usually launched together to ensure a higher kill probability.
+A GAR-1 and GAR-2/2A were usually launched together to ensure a higher kill probability -- on the assumption that if one didn't work, the other one would.

 A second-generation SARH GAR-1D was later introduced; while the first-generation Falcons had flight control surfaces at the end of the delta wings, the GAR-1D had separate control fins behind the wings, providing greater agility.
 It also featured an improved rocket motor.